ioBroker/ioBroker.javascript/README.md

     readFile (fileName, function (error, bytes) {})

 The result will be given in callback.
-File will be stored in the DB and can be accessed from any host under name javascript.X.fileName
+File will be stored on the disk

 ### writeFile
     writeFile (fileName, bytes, function (error) {})

+The optional error code will be given in callback. fileName is the name of file on local disk.

+### getFile
+    getFile (fileName, function (error, bytes) {})

+The result will be given in callback.
+File will be stored in DB and can be accessed from any host under name javascript.X.fileName

+### setFile
+    setFile (fileName, bytes, function (error) {})

 The optional error code will be given in callback.
+Read file from DB.
+Works on any host.

 ### getHistory
     getHistory (instance, options, function (error, result, options, instance) {});